Archie Manby

 • R v R – Woolwich Crown Court (2022)

 R had been convicted in the Magistrates Court of threatening his neighbour with a knife.
 He appealed the case to the Crown Court.
-Archie obtained previously unused evidence and utilised it to have R’s conviction quashed at Woolwich Crown Court.
+Obtained previously unused evidence and utilised it to have R’s conviction quashed at Woolwich Crown Court.

 • R v O – Maidstone Magistrates Court (2022)